roman-corgi/corgidrp/README.md

 ### Write your pipeline step

-In `corgidrp`, each pipeline step is a function.
+In `corgidrp`, each pipeline step is a function, that is contained in one of the lX_to_lY.py files (where X and Y are various data levels).
 Think about how your feature can be implemented as a function that takes in some data and outputs processed data.
+Please see below for some
+`corgidrp` design principles.

-All function should follow this example:
+All functions should follow this example:

 ```
 def example_step(dataset, calib_data, tuneable_arg=1, another_arg="test"):